Op-Ed: Rising to USCG’s new maritime security directive

 The USCG’s proposed rule followed an Executive Order from the Biden-Harris Administration that directed it: “to respond to malicious cyber activity in the nation’s Maritime Transportation System (MTS) by requiring vessels and waterfront facilities to mitigate cyber conditions that may endanger the safety of a vessel, facility, or harbor.”
 The new proposal also mandated the reporting of cyber incidents—or active cyber threats—endangering any vessel, harbor, port or waterfront facility.

-In addition, USCG also issued a Maritime Security Directive on cyber risk management actions for the owners and operators of ship-to-shore cranes manufactured by the People’s Republic of China that are located at US Commercial Strategic Seaports.
+In addition, USCG also issued a Maritime Security Directive on cyber risk management actions for the owners and operators of ship-to-shore cranes manufactured by the People’s Republic of China that are located at U.S. Commercial Strategic Seaports.
 Under it, owners and operators will be required to take a series of actions on these cranes and associated Information Technology (IT) and Operational Technology (OT) systems, to safeguard against cyber risk.

 In publishing the Executive Order, the White House highlighted that: